Dhakaiya Urdu: Features

 The dialect differs from Standard Urdu as it takes a number of loanwords from Eastern Bengali, which the dialect's source of origin is geographically surrounded by.
-The intonations, aspirations and tone of the language is also shifted closer to Eastern Bengali than Standard Urdu.
-It is described to be a fairly simpler language than Standard Urdu.
+The intonations, aspirations and tone of the language is also shifted closer to Eastern Bengali than Hindustani phonology.
+It is described to be a fairly simpler dialect than Standard Urdu.

 Writing system

 Dhakaiya Urdu currently does not have a standardised writing system as it traditionally formed the diglossic vernacular, with standard Urdu forming the codified lect used for writing.
-Recently, Dhakaiya Urdu is being written in the Bengali script and also in Urdu Noori Nastaliq script by organisations "Dhakaiya Movement", "Dhakaiya Urdu Zaban" [Dhakaiya Urdu Language] and "Dhakaiya Urdu Learning Centre” and "History of Urdu in Dhaka" aiming to preserve it.
+Recently, Dhakaiya Urdu is being written in the Bengali script and also in Urdu Nastaliq script by organisations "Dhakaiya Movement", "Dhakaiya Urdu Zaban" [Dhakaiya Urdu Language]; "Dhakaiya Urdu Learning Centre" and "History of Urdu in Dhaka" aiming to preserve it.

 History

 The city of Jahangirnagar (now Dhaka) was Bengal Subah's capital in the mid-eighteenth century and Urdu-speaking merchants from North India started pouring in.
 Eventually residing in Dhaka, interactions and relationships with their Bengali counterparts led to the birth of a new Bengali-influenced dialect of Urdu.
-The descendants of these settlers came to be known as Khusbas (other names included Sukhbas and Subbas) which meant the happily settled.
-The Bais and Bara panchayets, used to converse in this language.
+The descendants of these North Indian settlers came to be known as Khusbas (other names included Sukhbas and Subbas) which meant the happily settled.
+The Bais and Bara panchayets, used to converse in this dialect.
 Their Urdu language also influenced the dialect of the Bengali Muslims in Old Dhaka city which came to be known as the Dhakaiya Kutti and vice versa.
 However, Abdul Momin Chowdhury denied the contribution of Urdu as the source of this language.
-Because the language was not born yet.
+Because the dialect was not born yet.
+Sobbasi/Khosbasi is not the name of any language but the adjective and identifies some communities as referred by Hakim Habibur Rahman in Dhaka Pachas Baras Pahle.